shiv0666/Comparative-Analysis-of-Plant-Disease-Detection-Using-Custom-CNN-and-MobileNetV2/README.md

-# 🌱 Plant Disease Detection System
+# 🌱 Plant Disease Detection Model
 ### Comparative Analysis using Custom CNN and MobileNetV2

 An end-to-end deep learning project for **plant leaf disease detection** using **Computer Vision and CNNs**.